eclipse/kuksa.val/doc/deployment.md

 ![Deployment artifacts](./pictures/deployment_artifacts.svg)

  * **Northbound App**:
- An application interacting with the VSS tree to read and potentially write VSS signals
+ An application interacting with the VSS tree to read and potentially write VSS signals.
- * **Southbound Feeder**: A component that is acquiring data from another system (e.g. a CAN bus) transforming it to conform to the desired VSS model and setting it in the tree managed by KUKSA.val
+ * **Southbound Feeder**: A component that is acquiring data from another system (e.g. a CAN bus) transforming it to conform to the desired VSS model and setting it in the tree managed by KUKSA.val.
- * **Southbound Service**: A component that subscribes to VSS signals, and depending on their change effects some change in another system (e.g. sending some CAN frames)
+ * **Southbound Service**: A component that subscribes to VSS signals, and depending on their change effects some change in another system (e.g. sending some CAN frames).

 Technically these clients are all the same, and a single executable may fulfill several or all of these roles at the same time.
 Conceptuially it makes sense to do this differentation between different intents of interacting with the VSS tree.